UNGA chief "saddened" by India's reactions to his statements in Kashmir | ExBulletin

-General Assembly President Volkan Bozkir is “saddened by India’s reaction to its statements on Kashmir, according to deputy spokesman Amy Quantrill, who said they had been taken out of context.
+General Assembly President Volkan Bozkir is “saddened” by India’s reaction to his statements on Kashmir, according to his deputy spokesman Amy Quantrill, who said they had been taken out of context.

 She said at a press briefing on Tuesday: “The president was saddened to see a press release from the Indian Foreign Ministry, which describes his remarks on Jammu and Kashmir from a selective perspective, while they are in line with the UN’s long-standing position on this issue. ”